top of page

 Supporting a healthy pregnancy

-Another concept to mention is that if you are not intaking enough protein, your brain, and more specifically the hypothalamus, part of your brain senses this.
+If you are not eating enough protein, your brain, and more specifically the hypothalamus, a part of your brain, senses this.
 It then communicates with your ovaries something along the lines of “I don’t think right now is a good time to be having a baby because this person is not intaking enough food.”
 If we can address these deficits within our body, we can convince our hypothalamus that we are in good shape and are getting enough protein to support a healthy pregnancy.

 If you’re interested in learning more about this topic or have questions, feel free to reach out to us at 502-939-8564 or request a consultation here.